IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 }
 ```

-###### 3.71.4.1.2.2 SAML Token Option
+#### 3.71.6.4 SAML Token Option

+TBD: clarify, no identify federation

 This option enables integration of environments that use both SAML identity federation and OAuth authorization infrastructure.

-Authorized Client and Authorization Server Actors claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC- *7522*) rules for issuing and using SAML assertions and tokens.
+Authorized Client and Authorization Server Actors claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML assertions and tokens.
 All of the SAML attributes in Table 3.71.4.1.2.1-1 shall be supported.
 The SAML assertion contents shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

-###### 3.71.4.1.2.3 OAuth Bearer Token Option
+#### 3.71.6.5 OAuth Bearer Token Option

+TBD: wrong interpretation.
+RFC 6750 defines how to convey a token.

 An Authorized Client, Authorization Server, and Resource Server Actor claiming conformance with the OAuth Bearer Token Option shall comply with the requirements in RFC 6750 OAuth 2.0 Authorization Framework: Bearer Token Usage.
 This option does not convey the healthcare information defined in Table 3.71.4.1.2.1-1.

-##### 3.71.4.1.3 Expected Actions
+### 3.71.7 Expected Actions

 The response token shall be in the requested format.
 All actors are required to support at least the JSON Web Token format (JWT).
 They may support the XUA SAML token format or OAuth Bearer Token format.

-The specific HTTP transactions are defined in the OAuth standards in Section 3.71.3 Referenced Standards.
+The specific HTTP transactions are defined in the OAuth standards in Section X.X.X Referenced Standards.
 This transaction does not modify them other than through the definition of additional token attribute rules and auditing requirements.
-The end result will be either an error response, as defined in the RFCs, or an access token that can be used in the Incorporate Authorization Token \[ITI-72\] transaction.
+The end result will be either an error response, as defined in the RFCs, or an access token that can be used in the Incorporate Authorization Token [ITI-72] transaction.

+### 3.71.8 Message Examples

+TBD

+#### 3.71.8.1 Client Credential grant type

+TBD

+#### 3.71.8.2 Authorization Code grant type

+TBD

-### 3.71.5 Security Considerations
+### 3.71.9 Security Considerations

 The Authorization Client and client software shall meet the requirements of being an OAuth confidential client.
 The OAuth analysis indicates that without this requirement, the system is not sufficiently secure.
 The Authorization Client and client software may be grouped with a ATNA Secure Node or Secure Application if a higher level of security is appropriate.

-#### 3.71.5.1 Security Audit Considerations
+#### 3.71.9.1 Security Audit Considerations

-##### 3.71.5.1.1 Authorization Server Specific Security Considerations
+##### 3.71.9.1.1 Authorization Server Specific Security Considerations

 The Authorization Servers typically produce an audit record for any failed attempt to obtain authorization.
 IHE does not specify the format of audit records for authorization servers.
 IHE does not specify the means of obtaining audit records.

-##### 3.71.5.1.2 Client Authorization Agent Specific Security Considerations
+##### 3.71.9.1.2 Authorization Client Specific Security Considerations

 The Authorization Client may generate an audit message when an authorized transaction is performed or attempted.
-The Authorization
-Client is sometimes a device that lacks audit access or has very limited audit capabilities, so this audit capability is not mandated.
+The Authorization Client is sometimes a device that lacks audit access or has very limited audit capabilities, so this audit capability is not mandated.

 |                                   | Field Name              | Opt             | Value Constraints|